Text-Lens/Text-Lens/README.md

 - Extra features (if we have time)
   - In the focus read, there can be an option (with AI) that generates an image per sentence (for visual learners)
   - Text-to-Voice feature (for auditif learners)

+You can access our website through this link: https://text-lens.github.io/